Book Appointment Now

 Causes of Gum Disease

-There really is one main cause of gum disease: the bacteria in plaque.
-This is the main reason it is imperative to get teeth cleaned by a dental hygienist every six months, because they can diligently remove that plaque and the bacteria that comes with it.
-Brushing and flossing alone doesn’t eliminate this; professional cleanings are required to minimize the risk of periodontal disease.
+There is one main cause of gum disease: the bacteria in plaque.
+This is the main reason it is imperative to get teeth cleaned by a dental hygienist every six months because they can diligently remove that plaque and the bacteria that comes with it.
+Brushing and flossing alone don’t eliminate this; professional cleanings are required to minimize the risk of periodontal disease.

 Types of Gum Disease